yaowenxu/yaowenxu/README.md

 ### Thinking, Coding, Writing, and Improving. ✨
-- I’m currently working on Memory/Cache System and AI System.
+- I’m currently working on Cache System and AI System.
 - I’m presently using C/C++ and Python for projects.
 - I like interesting things and exciting questions.